SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/admin-tutorial.md

 ## How to Install a Workflow

 <!-- make this install from a zip for the admin guide -->
-When provided with a tested workflow from a workflow developer, the next step is to install it, this means it will be inserted into the MetaDB via a running web service.
-During this process it will copy the bundle and put it into your released-bundles directory and provision it into your provisioned bundles directory.
+When provided with a tested workflow bundle from a workflow developer, the next step is to install it, this means it will be inserted into the MetaDB via a running web service.
+During this process it will copy the bundle into your released-bundles directory and provision it into your provisioned-bundles directory.
 The provisioned bundles directory is where running workflows will access their files.

 Here is an example showing how this process works on the VM and what is happening in the database and your released-bundles directory as you do this.
-You may want to delete the zip file that is in the released-bundles directory before you do this step below (or back it up somewhere first).

 See the [Developer Tutorial](/docs/3-getting-started/developer-tutorial/) for how to make the zipped workflow bundle.
 After the zip bundle is created, the